Weekend Box Office (April 18 - 20, 2014)

 Disney's nature division returns with another animal doc right around Earth Day with Bears.
 The G-rated entry should appeal to the same audience that has come out in solid numbers for past films of this type in late April.
 Reviews have been positive, John C. Reilly narrates, and the NatGeo crowd should show up.
 Opening in 1,720 locations, Bears might gross about $7M this weekend.

 A pair of April sequels will still rake in some solid coin with Easter weekend moviegoers.
 Two-time leader Captain America: The Winter Soldier may slide by 50% in its third round to about $21M which would propel Disney to a domestic cume of $195M with the worldwide tally getting to within striking distance of the $600M mark with this weekend's debut in Japan.

 Fox's Rio 2 opened on par with its predecessor from three years ago but has been pulling in solid numbers all week with many schools on break.
 Good Friday will help so a weekend decline of about 40% may result.
 That would put Rio 2 at around $24M for the weekend with a cume of $76M overall.
 It has a shot at taking the number one spot if Depp doesn't pull in the crowds.

 Get earlier box office updates and analysis by following BoxOfficeGuru.com on Twitter.

-Watch the NEW trailer for Transformers: Age of Extinction.
+Watch the NEW trailer for X-Men: Days of Future Past.